 Generally, though, it’s best to get all your vaccination done in your home country.
 These include the Covid-19 vaccines and other necessary vaccines, like the measles-mumps-rubella (MMR), diphtheria-tetanus-pertussis, chickenpox (varicella), polio, and measles.

 Other vaccinations that are not mandatory but highly recommended by the Republic of Turkey Ministry of Health include Hepatitis A, Hepatitis B, Typhoid, and Rabies.
 This is because while the respective infections are not a big issue in Turkey, there is a slight risk that you may contact any one of them during your stay.

 The State of Vaccinations in Turkey

 A vaccination immunizes an individual against a disease, making them less susceptible to contracting and spreading it.
 This means that it’s generally safer to travel to a place with a high vaccination rate, even if you haven’t been vaccinated yourself.

 In that regard, Turkey has administered about 147 million doses of Covid-19 vaccines to its citizens so far.
-As a result, approximately 57.7 million Turks (93.03%) have received at least one dose of the vaccine.
+As a result, approximately 53.3 million Turks (85%) have received at least two doses of the vaccine.
 In addition, around 52.9 million are fully vaccinated, meaning that 85.25% of the population has been fully immunized against Covid-19.

 Is the Turkish tourism industry vaccinated?

 Members of the tourism sector in Turkey were among the first to get vaccinated when the Turkish Government began administering doses.
 These included tourist guides, restaurants, hotel employees, and tour and travel companies personnel.
 In total, over one million stakeholders in the industry were targeted in the inoculation program.

 So, pretty much everyone you meet during your tour will be fully vaccinated.

 Book your Private Tour Today

-Things may not be fully back to normal, but traveling to Turkey today is safer than it was anytime in the past two years.
+Things are quite normal at this moment and traveling to Turkey today is safer than it was anytime in the past.
 This means that, with the right travel companion, you can enjoy the cultural, architectural, and natural treasures that the beautiful country has to offer.
 Made in Turkey Tours is that companion.

 We care about Covid-19 restrictions and strive to ensure that our travelers enjoy their Turkish experience with minimum risk.
 Book with us today.